 Passing the NCLEX is not an easy feat, though.
 Many aspiring nurses have a hard time passing the exam.
 You must be fully prepared to pass the NCLEX.
 This involves plenty of time to study, reviewing NCLEX formats, and using online resources such as Daily NCLEX Challenge to practice answering questions the right way.

 Passing and conquering the NCLEX is a monumental victory.
 Now that you’ve passed the NCLEX, you can consider various career options.
+A healthcare staffing agency can help you in finding right option.

 Since being a nurse inside the hospital is not for everyone, you can always look for other nursing career options.
 In this article, we’ll explore some other career options you can take after passing the NCLEX.